symfony/symfony-docs/components/cache/cache_invalidation.rst

 items deletion.
 But when the state of a primary resource has spread across several cached items, keeping them in sync can be difficult.

-The Symfony Cache component provides two mechanisms to help solving this problem:
+The Symfony Cache component provides two mechanisms to help solve this problem:

 * :ref:`Tags-based invalidation <cache-component-tags>` for managing data dependencies;
 * :ref:`Expiration based invalidation <cache-component-expiration>` for time-related dependencies.